-Changing PRC Political Pressure on Taiwan.
-In the aftermath of the heavy-handed anti-secession law, PRC officials appear to have decided that a Taiwan policy of greater nuance and finesse may be of more service to mainland policy interests.
-In recent months, then, Beijing officials have taken a series of actions designed to increase pressure on the Chen government to be more accommodating to mainland concerns.
+policy of greater nuance and finesse may be of more service to mainland policy interests.
+Recently, then, Beijing officials have taken a series of actions designed to increase pressure on the Chen government to be more accommodating to mainland concerns.
 While some China-watchers describe these measures as positive developments for cross-strait relations, others see the moves as an effort by Beijing to capitalize on and exploit Taiwan's internal political divisions and to further isolate and weaken President Chen and his pro-independence DPP government.
 Among other measures, Chinese leaders have issued a series of invitations to key political leaders in the KMT, PFP, and other Taiwan opposition parties - but not to the elected government - to visit China and hold talks.
 U.S. officials are concerned about the motivations of the visits (which one U.S. Government official termed "not benign on either side") and have stressed that PRC officials should be speaking with the democratically elected Taiwan government.

 U.S. Taiwan Policy and U.S. Arms Sales.
-U.S. policymakers generally have tried to maintain a delicate balancing act between Taiwan and the PRC, periodically admonishing each side not to take provocative action that could destabilize the status quo.19 The George W. Bush Administration is regarded as having been more solicitous and supportive of Taiwan than any previous U.S. Administration since 1979.20 Among other steps, the Administration in its first term did the following:
+U.S. policymakers generally have tried to maintain a delicate balancing act between Taiwan and the PRC, periodically admonishing each side not to take provocative action that could destabilize the status quo.25 The George W. Bush Administration is regarded as having been more solicitous and supportive of Taiwan than any previous U.S. Administration since 1979.26 Among other steps, the Administration in its first term did the following: